Redocly/developer-portal-starter/developer-portal/bigcommerce-install-checkout-examples.md

 6. This will open **Stencil Editor**, which is where you can edit your theme's source code and where you will add the Fast Checkout code snippets.

 **For all of the Fast Checkout code snippets below, you will need to replace the section *REPLACE-WITH-YOUR-APP-ID* with your own Fast App Id.
 Make sure it's wrapped in quotes.
-You can get this from your [**Seller Dashboard →**](https://www.fast.co/business/dash/profile)
+You can get this from your [**Seller Dashboard**](https://www.fast.co/business/dash/profile)

 ## Installation